http4ts/http4ts/website/docs/contributing/project-structure.md

 Contents:

-* Describe projct structure for newcommers to be able to start contributing
+* Describe project structure for newcomers to be able to start contributing
 * Describe website project structure